Aisam-ul-Haq Qureshi: 2009

 Aisam went to the Johannesburg Challenger where he lost in the first round.

-Aisam travelled to Busan, Korea to take part in the Challenger event.
+Aisam traveled to Busan, Korea to take part in the Challenger event.
 Aisam won his first round match against M. Semjan 6–3, 6–4, and in the second round Aisam won 7–6, 6–4 against T. Iwami to reach the quarter-finals.
 Qureshi travelled to Fergana where he lost in the second round in the Singles and lost in the Final in the Doubles.

-He qualified into the main round of 2009 Wimbledon doubles, paired with Prakash Amritraj.
+He qualified for the main round of the 2009 Wimbledon doubles, paired with Prakash Amritraj.
 After upsetting the 16th seeds Huss and Hutchins, they next defeated Junaid and Marx in the second round.
 They faced fourth seeds Mahesh Bhupathi and Mark Knowles in the third Round and lost 4–6, 7–5, 6–7, 0–6.

 Qureshi lost in the second round in the qualifying rounds in Newport and lost in the first round in the main draw in the doubles.

 Qureshi then went to Båstad for the doubles event but lost in the first round.

-Qureshi then travelled to Indianapolis to take part in the singles qualifiers and the main draw in the doubles, where he was partnered with Sam Querrey.
+Qureshi then traveled to Indianapolis to take part in the singles qualifiers and the main draw in the doubles, where he was partnered with Sam Querrey.
 Qureshi won his first round qualifier against Joe Bates 6–3, 1–6, 6–3.
 Qureshi then faced L.Gregorc in the second round and won 6–3, 7–6 (7–4).
 Qureshi lost to Alex Bogomolov, Jr. in the final round 5–7, 4–6.
 In the doubles Qureshi and Querrey made it to the semi-finals before losing to E.Gulbis & D.Tursunov 6–1, 2–6 8–10.

 Qureshi played in the US Open 2009 main draw, partnering with Jarkko Nieminen.
 They won the first round match, defeating A Golubev & D Istomin 4–6, 7–6(11), 6–4.
 They lost in the second round to second seeds Nestor & Zimonjic 7–6(5), 6–3.

 On 3 November 2009, Qureshi with his partner James Cerretani defeated Roger Federer and Marco Chiudinelli in straight sets at the Basel Open Doubles.
 The final score was 6–4, 6–3.
 Qureshi said this was the greatest achievement of his career.
 Qureshi and Bopanna teamed up for both Challengers in Aachen & Helsinki and they won both Titles which marked a good end to the year for Qureshi.
-Qureeshi ended the year Number 59 in the Doubles Ranking.
+Qureshi ended the year at Number 59 in the Doubles Ranking.